alex-654/workbook/book_summary/99 Bottles of OOP(Sandi Metz)/99 Bottles of OOP.md

 The good news is that you don’t have to be able to see the abstraction in advance.
 You can find it by iteratively applying a small set of simple rules.
-These rules are known as "Flocking Rules".
+These rules are known as "Flocking Rules":
-Flocking RulesЖ:

 1. Select the things that are most alike.
 2. Find the smallest difference between them.